ChahwanSong/DMS/README.md

 - **Python:** 3.12 or newer.
 - **C++ toolchain:** GCC ≥ 12 with CMake ≥ 3.20.
-- **Redis (optional):** The master configuration supports Redis metadata storage.
-Install using your distribution package manager (`sudo apt install redis-server`) or refer to the official Redis documentation.
-Update `config.yml` accordingly when enabling it.
+- **Redis (mandatory):** Redis backs all metadata in the master.
+Install it with your distribution package manager (`sudo apt install redis-server`) or refer to the official Redis documentation.
+Ensure the service is running before starting the DMS master.

 ## Python environment setup